barfowl/OpenSubdiv/documentation/bfr_overview.rst

-A triangle subdivided with a quad-based scheme (e.g. Catmull-Clark) will therefore not have the parameterization of the triangular patch indicated previously, but another defined by its quad sub-faces illustrated above (to desribed in more detail below).
+A triangle subdivided with a quad-based scheme (e.g. Catmull-Clark) will therefore not have the parameterization of the triangular patch indicated previously, but another defined by its quad sub-faces illustrated above (to be described in more detail below).

 Subdivision schemes that divide faces into triangles are currently restricted to triangles only, so all faces are parameterized as single triangles.
 (If